engrit-illinois/Report-AMTStatus/README.md

 Optional string.
 An array of strings representing the passwords of defined sets of credentials to use while attempting to authenticate to AMT.

+### -Unencrypted
+Optional switch.
+If specified, the `-TLS`, `-Port 16993`, and `AcceptSelfSignedCert` parameters are omitted when calling AMT cmdlets.
+As of something around v16.x.x.x of the AMT SDk/Intelvpro PowerShell module, unecrypted AMT connections were deprecated, making these new parameters necessary.
+The exact version where the deprecation caused failures when omitting these parameters is unknown to me, but it was sometime between v15.0.0.1 and 16.0.5.1.
+The `-AcceptSeldSignedCert` parameter was only added in v16.0.4.1, so if you're using an AMT version older than that, then you may need to specify this switch.

 ### Notes about credential parameters

 - If specifying more than one, an equal number of usernames and passwords must be specified.